thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/http.md

 ```
 {: .copy-code}

 You can change the decoder function while creating the converter or after creating it.
-If the converter has already been created, then click on the “pencil” icon to edit it.
+If the converter has already been created, then click on the 'pencil' icon to edit it.
 Copy the configuration example for the converter (or your own configuration) and insert it into the decoder function.
-Save changes by clicking on the “checkmark” icon.
+Save changes by clicking on the 'checkmark' icon.

 {% include images-gallery.html imageCollection="modifyConverter" %}